AN EMERGENCY

 Cláudia

-Cláudia (22) is also from Leiria where she grew up with her brother Martim and sister Mariana.
-She is currently studying to become a nurse and believes that Covid-19 should act as a warning about our vulnerability as humans.
-She knows that the pandemic has not made the climate emergency go away and that urgent action is needed to protect us from this major threat.
+Cláudia (24) is also from Leiria where she grew up with her brother Martim and sister Mariana.
+She is currently working as a nurse in a local hospital.
+As a healthcare professional, Cláudia is acutely aware of the threat that extreme heat poses to human health and that urgent government action is needed to stop the continuing escalation of extreme heat events in Portugal.
 Having grown up in the countryside, Cláudia has always loved spending time in nature.
 It troubles her greatly that, during the summer, places like forests are becoming more dangerous, as wildfires in Portugal become increasingly extreme.

 Martim